jay23606/minimal-htmx/README.md

 ## minimal-htmx (mhtmx.js)

 A minimal implementation of HTMX that I am writing to understand how HTMX might work without looking at the HTMX source code.
-I also added a few of my own attributes that I thought might be useful.
+I also added a few of my own attributes that I thought might be useful such as hx-class.
+Doesn't go into as much detail with different events and doesn't currently expose an API.

 ## Documentation